ProgrammingHero1/toy-marketplace/task_description.md

     - Minimum 18 meaningful git commits on the client-side repository.
     - Minimum 8 meaningful commits on the server-side repository.
-    - Create a readme for client-side and write about your project (at least 5 bullet points). **Do not forget to add your client side live link of your website here.**
+    - Create a readme for client-side and write about your project (at least 5 bullet points). ** Remember to add your client-side live link to your website here.**

 <br/>

-2. **Reload :** If you reload the protected/private routes (after login), this page will not redirect the user to the login page.
+2. **Reload:** If you reload the protected/private routes (after login), this page will not redirect the user to the login page.
 Instead, it will keep the logged-in user on the protected route.

 2. Make your website mobile & desktop responsive (tablet responsive is optional)

 <br/>

 4. Use the [AOS Package](https://www.npmjs.com/package/aos) in the home page.
-At least in one place in the home page.
-Using AOS in other pages is optional
+At least in one place on the home page.
+Using AOS on other pages is optional.

 <br/>

-5. On **My Toys** page, you have to implement a sorting system where you will sort the toys in **descending** and **ascending** orders based on the **price**.
-(Explore mongodb sorting operation & implement it on backend).
+5. On the **My Toys** page, you must implement a sorting system to sort the toys in **descending** and **ascending** orders based on the **price**.
+(Explore MongoDB sorting operation & implement it on the backend).
 The design of the sorting system depends on you.

 <br/>

 6. Give your website name.
 The website title will be changed according to the route you are clicking.
-Suppose, your website name is PHero.
+Suppose your website name is PHero.
 Then, on the **‘about’** route, your website title will be **‘PHero | About us’**.

-7. add a spinner to the my toys page.
+7. add a spinner to my toys page.

-8. Make the component name, folder structure, route name meaningful.
-If needed add comments.
+8. Make the component name, folder structure, and route name meaningful.
+If needed, add comments.

 <br/>